equiano-institute/attackspace/README.md

 Towards efficient evolutionary design of autonomous robots

 </td> <td>
-Intended Goal: Develop a shape capable of jumping<br>
+Intended Goal: Develop a shape capable of jumping</td>

-Behavior: Creatures developed a long vertical pole and flipped over instead of jumping<br>
+<td>Behavior: Creatures developed a long vertical pole and flipped over instead of jumping</td>

 <td>Misspecified Goal: Maximize the height of a particular block (body part) that was originally closest to the ground</td>